FusionAuth/fusionauth-site/site/_posts/2021-01-27-auth-facade-pattern.md

 <!--more-->

-You might do choose this deployment model for a variety of reasons:
+You might choose this deployment model for a variety of reasons:

 * Data gravity, when your application needs to go to the data because there's so much that the data isn't coming to you for cost or performance reasons.
 * Security of confidential data; the customer needs to have the data remain in their hands.